Nodemana/MNIST_In_C/README.md

 This project implements a basic feedforward neural network in C from scratch to classify handwritten digits from the MNIST dataset.
 It demonstrates the core concepts of neural networks, including forward propagation, backpropagation, and gradient descent.

+This project was a deeply rewarding experience, significantly enhancing my C programming skills through the implementation of a custom matrix math library.
+It also provided hands-on experience with deep learning fundamentals, particularly in developing the backpropagation algorithm from scratch.
+Debugging the network's failure to learn proved to be a significant challenge, one that led me to set the project aside for nine months.
+I'm incredibly pleased to have finally identified the root cause: an incorrect application of the reverse chain rule in the squared error loss function derivative, where I mistakenly retained the squared term instead of using the simple difference.

 ## Project Structure

 The project is organized into several C source and header files: